andrewgschmidt/AMD_Hackathon/README.md

 ### Clone the Repo

-##### Copy the below code and run it in a Jupyter notebook in the Ryzen™ AI AUP Cloud
+##### Copy the below code and run it in a Jupyter notebook in the Digital Ocean GPU Droplet
 ---
 ```Python
 !pip install pygit2